ebuckley/hmt/README.md

 # Very Simple - Immutable Hash Map

 - branch factor of 64, giving support for up to 68,719,476,736 entries
-- immutable

-This package implements an easy to use immutable Hash Array Mapped Trie.
+- Immutable.
+Each operation on the hash map returns a new version.
+- Memory efficient we keep references to the old versions of the HMT, the majority of the trie can stay un-changed.

 Using clojure and writing my own small lisp interpreter has inspired me to look at this data structure.
-Combined with a current sabbatical, now seems like the perfect time to write and publish something like this to improve my skills with the new Go-1.18 generics.
+Combined with a current sabbatical, now seems like the perfect time to write and publish something like this to keep my skills share with the new Go-1.18 generics.

 **Usage**